The Yoga2Sleep Mission

-Yoga2Sleep offers distinctive heart-centered wellness sessions, sleep programs and workshops, and private yoga therapy sessions for the sleep deprived and those suffering from chronic fatigue and insomnia.
+Yoga2Sleep offers distinctive heart-centered wellness sessions, sleep programs and workshops, and private yoga therapy and somatic sessions for the sleep deprived and those suffering from chronic fatigue and insomnia.

 Pamela empowers groups and clients using a unique body-mind-spirit paradigm to decrease suffering, increase embodiment and emotional balance, decrease fatigue, and cultivate self-care.
-To discover more about Pamela and her yoga journey, read her Yoga Journal article, “How One Yoga Teacher Found Strength After Her Husband’s War Injury” and listen to her interview on the podcast, Yoga Therapy Hour with Amy Wheeler, and Yoga Journal’s The Practice podcast, “A 17-Minute Evening Self-Care Routine with Pamela Stokes Eggleston.”
+To discover more about Pamela and her yoga journey, read her Yoga Journal article, “How One Yoga Teacher Found Strength After Her Husband’s War Injury,” visit her YouTube channel, “Holistic Life: Sleep, Yoga and Natural Living,” explore her writing at Some Prose and a Poem, and listen to her numerous podcast interviews on Spotify and other platforms – and enjoy her most recent podcast interview, “Beyond Trauma with Lara Land,” on iTunes and Spotify right now.

 “Thank you for the work you do.
 I often have restless nights, and your meditations have helped me fall asleep time and time again.
 Your work has helped me to be able to rest and then be my best for my clients the next day.
 So thank you, thank you, thank you!!!” ~ Leah Beekman, meditation student